CodePlayaDotCom/vuejs/README.md

 -- Non-SSR Vuejs Application Seo
 Description:

-According to [this post](https://web.dev/javascript-and-google-search-io-2019), google bots capable of rendering the page with v8 engine and you can use Vuejs non-ssr with no concerning about seo issues and page indexing which explain that google bots can see the page like others do.
+According to [New Google Evergreen Bot Presentation](https://webmasters.googleblog.com/2019/05/the-new-evergreen-googlebot.html), google bots capable of rendering the page with v8 engine and you can use Vuejs non-ssr with no concerning about seo issues and page indexing which explain that google bots can see the page like others do.
 Also need to mention that although it can render your page ,You MUST use links in your page to lead bot's to correct direction, and also SiteMap is required and better to exists